Northwest Green Home Tour: June 22, 2019, 10am-5pmSite locations and descriptions

 Read More About Lindsay Avenue Xanadu*

 Chuckanut Builders are master collaborators.
-Intrigued by the possibility of working on a Stillwater Dwellings prefabricated home and excited to work with owners, Dina and Jay Dickerson, they set out to help guide the project to be more comfortable, durable, healthy and efficient.
+Intrigued by the possibility of working on a Stillwater Dwellings prefabricated home and excited to work with owners, Jay Eisenberg and Dina Dickerson, they set out to help guide the project to be more comfortable, durable, healthy and efficient.